PM-League/PM-League.github.io/book/_build/html/_sources/PM/jcsrua.md

 1. Treat subjective bounds (expert opinion) as 70\% range, and
 2. Adjust for skew when using triangular, uniform, or PERT.

+## Special Considerations

+* Truncate distributions at zero unless there is evidence to do otherwise
+* Sunk costs should not have uncertainty distributions associated with them

+## PERT

+## Monte Carlo

+## Latin Hypercube Sampling